 NOTE: A-List and A-List Preferred Members earn 25% and 100% more points, respectively, than regular Members.

-You can earn points on electronic revenue tickets.
+You can earn points on revenue tickets.
 You cannot earn points on nonrevenue travel, including reward and Companion Pass tickets.
-Other travel not eligible for earning points includes, but is not limited to, charter flights, group travel, service-charged, reduced-rate, tradeout, extra seat, and paper tickets.
+Other travel not eligible for earning points includes, but is not limited to, charter flights, service-charged, reduced-rate, tradeout, extra seat, and paper tickets.

-Points are deposited four to six hours after the completion of your entire ticket.
+Points are deposited approximately 24-48 hours after the completion of your entire ticket.